fpusan/tutorial-template/docs/source/utils.rst

 ------------------

 .. note::
-    A similar functionality has been included in :doc:`SQMtools` from version 1.7.0 onwards.
+    Some binning refinement functions are also available in :doc:`SQMtools`

 remove_duplicate_markers.pl
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^